The Endocannabinoid System

 Hemp derived CBD is NON-PSYCHOACTIVE, meaning it will not get you "high."

-Our proprietary process ensures that all the synergistic terpenes are preserved and that 0.0% THC is present.
+Our proprietary process ensures that all the synergistic terpenes are preserved.

 The natural chemical compounds that interact with the ECS and are produced by the body are called endogenous cannabinoids.
 These endogenous cannabinoids interact with our body's cannabinoid receptors to regulate important bodily functions.